Petit-Pas/powerplant-coding-challenge/README.md

 You may start the API by using `dotnet run` in the `PowerplantCodingChallenge` folder.

+## Using Docker

+You may start the API using a Docker container instead.
+Please make sure that docker is installed on your machine and is correctly running.

+Docker should be configured to use **Linux** images

+#### Building the image

+From the root folder, execute the following command:

+`docker build -f .\PowerplantCodingChallenge\Dockerfile -t imagename .`

+#### Creating and starting a container

+Execute the following command:
+`docker container run -d --name containername -p 8888:80 imagename`

 ## Documentation

 You may find a swagger API documentation on http://localhost:8888/swagger/index.html